Editor, McLerran Journal

 Breakthrough in Understanding the Neuroscience of Learning to Read

-In contrast to previous beliefs, that the ability to read is isolated in specific regions of the brain, new research has shown that the level of connectivity between those regions has a significantly larger impact on a subject’s reading proficiency.
-In the 2018 study, “Longitudinal Task-Related Functional Connectivity Changes Predict Reading Development,” completed by Gregory J. Smith and Chris McNorgan of the Department of Psychology, State University of New York at Buffalo, US and James R. Booth of the Department of Psychology and Human Development, Vanderbilt University in Nashville, TN, researchers explored the correlation between the level of connectivity between the different regions of the brain, or the “reading network,” and the changing reading abilities in participants over the course of two and a half years (Smith, 2018).
-Subjects for the study included nineteen right hand dominant native English speakers (ten females and nine males) ages 8-14 from the Chicago Metropolitan area who participated in two scanning sessions, labeled T1 and T2 (Smith, 2018).
-Researchers submitted the subjects to a plethora of standardized tests at both T1 and T2 including Verbal and non-verbal (performance) IQ tests, assessment of reading-related phonological processing (CTOPP, Wagner et al.,), skill in identifying known words (TOWRE, Torgesen et al., 1999), rhyming judgement tasks, and several others (Smith, 2018).
-In both sessions, Pearson correlations were employed to determine the relationship between each individual’s level of connectivity and reading ability (Smith, 2018).
+In contrast to previous beliefs, that the ability to read is isolated in specific regions of the brain, new research has shown that the level of connectivity between those regions has a significantly larger impact on a subject’s reading proficiency (Smith, 2018).
+In a 2018 study, led by Gregory J. Smith and Chris McNorgan, researchers explored the correlation between the level of connectivity between the different regions of the brain, or the “reading network,” and the changing reading abilities in participants over the course of two and a half years (Smith, 2018).
+Participants for the study included nineteen right hand dominant native English speakers (ten females and nine males) ages 8-14 from the Chicago Metropolitan area who participated in two scanning sessions (Smith, 2018).
 Surprisingly, the results indicated a recurring relationship between increased reading abilities and changes in functional connectivity and transitivity (Smith, 2018).
-These astounding results clearly indicate that the brain’s ability to efficiently connect various regions (the strengthening of the “reading network,” if you will) has a larger impact on an individual’s literacy than the strength of the regions themselves; the presence of more nerve clusters between the brain’s independent regions allows for quicker and more efficient processing of information.
+These results clearly indicate that the brain’s ability to efficiently connect various regions (the strengthening of the “reading network,” if you will) has a larger impact on an individual’s literacy than the strength of the regions themselves; the presence of more nerve clusters between the brain’s independent regions allows for quicker and more efficient processing of information.

-This new research is supported by previously unsupported theories by renown neuroscientists like Carla Shatz, PhD of the Stanford School of Medicine (Stanford, 2017).
-In 1992, Shatz and her team noticed “that a molecule ordinarily associated with the immune system played a role in shaping, young, developing brains (Stanford, 2017).”
-This led to the groundbreaking conclusion that “although the rough structure of [each] system is programmed in our genes, the precise connections among neurons […] are not explicitly predetermined (Stanford, 2017).”
-That structure, Shatz theorized, originates instead from the level of “interaction between genes and neural activity,” or plainly stated, “neurons that fire together, wire together (Stanford, 2017).”
-The 2014 study, “The Synaptic Plasticity and Memory Hypothesis: Encoding, Storage, and Persistence” led by Tomonori Takeuchi of the Centre for Cognitive and Neural Systems (University of Edinburgh, UK), further explored the relationship between presynaptic neurons and postsynaptic neurons (Takeuchi, 2014).
+This new research is supported by a 1996 study completed by neuroscientist Carla Shatz, PhD of the Stanford School of Medicine (Shatz, 1996).
+In 1992, Shatz and her team noticed “that a molecule ordinarily associated with the immune system played a role in shaping, young, developing brains (Collins, 2017).”
+This led to the groundbreaking conclusion that “although the rough structure of [each] system is programmed in our genes, the precise connections among neurons […] are not explicitly predetermined (Collins, 2017).”
+That structure, Shatz theorized, originates instead from a spike or lull in neural activity; “there must be special synaptic mechanisms at the retinogeniculate synapse to strengthen connections when action potentials from different presynaptic inputs arrive within near synchrony of each other and also to weaken them if cells fire asynchronously (Shatz, 1996, pp.606).
+Takeuchi’s study in 2014 further explored the relationship between presynaptic neurons and postsynaptic neurons (Takeuchi, 2014).
 Takeuchi concluded that the more frequently a pair of neurons interact, the more efficient the interaction becomes over time; a concept commonly referred to as synaptic plasticity (Takeuchi, 2014).

 Applying this Information to Educational Practices

 Armed with the new information that it is these processes, and not the strength of the brain’s regions themselves, that determine a student’s potential for long-term reading success, educators can make an effort to employ science-based methods proven to encourage the creation (or strengthening) of connections within the brain.
 Strategies that promote a combination of intrapersonal and interpersonal exercises, according to contemporary research, will likely have the greatest impact on a developing brain’s level of connectivity.
-The impact of socialization on a developing brain was observed in the 2012 study, “A Critical Period for Social Experience – Dependent Oligodendrocyte Maturation and Myelination” led by Manabu Makinodan of the F.M.
-Kirby Neurobiology Center (Children’s Center Hospital, Boston, MA).
-The researchers placed mice of varying developmental stages in varying degrees of isolation for up to two weeks and took note of the changes (or lack of changes) to the structure and thickness of the individual’s myelin makeup (Makinodan, 2012).
+The impact of socialization on a developing brain was observed in a 2012 study in which researchers placed mice of varying developmental stages in varying degrees of isolation for up to two weeks and took note of the changes (or lack of changes) to the structure and thickness of the individual’s myelin makeup (Makinodan, 2012).
 Surprisingly, the study revealed a direct relationship between isolation in early life and a severely limited ability to make new connections (by alterations of oligodendrocytes and myelin development) in adulthood (Makinodan, 2012).
-In her 2017 study, “Teaching as Brain Changing: Exploring Connections Between Neuroscience and Innovative Teaching,” Melinda Owens of the Science and Education Partnership and Assessment Laboratory (San Francisco State University, San Francisco, CA), describes an example strategy, think-pair-share, that involves both introspective and social elements (Owens, 2017).
+In 2017, Melinda Owens of San Francisco State University describes an example strategy, think-pair-share, that involves both introspective and social elements (Owens, 2017).
 This three-phase system of introducing information into a classroom setting requires students to first consider the solution to a problem individually (think) before discussing it with a partner (pair), and eventually presenting their conclusion to the class (share) (Owens, 2017).
 Owens is confident that this method, because of the “intricacies of the tasks the students’ brains must” engage in (for example, attempting to connect external life experiences to classroom material) to complete these seemingly simple processes, will encourage the creation of more connections (or the strengthening of existing ones) within the brain’s structure and therefore will have a lasting impact on a student’s long-term memory (Owens, 2017).

 The ability to read is a necessary life skill required by people of all trades which means that a student’s degree of success in this pursuit will directly affect their lifelong social and professional development.
 Recent studies have revealed that the determining factor of a student’s long-term reading capabilities is the level of connectivity within the “reading network” of the brain.
 An individual’s degree of connectivity is determined by processes like synaptic pruning and myelination that are responsible for creating and strengthening pathways between the brain’s various regions.
 For this reason, it is necessary to implement teaching strategies like think-pair-share that are proven to encourage the creation (and reinforcement) of new connections within the brain and therefore positively impact students’ long-term memory and neurological development.